-Let's Talk Brooklyn episode featuring Treasurer Mr. Marti Ferian and Board Member Mrs. Jennifer O'Banion discussing the upcoming levy/bond issue, financial updates, and school security.
+Let's Talk Brooklyn episode featuring former Treasurer Mr. Marti Ferian and Board Member Mrs. Jennifer O'Banion discussing the upcoming levy/bond issue, financial updates, and school security.

-Let's Talk Brooklyn episode featuring Treasurer Marti Ferian discussing the financial situation of the Brooklyn City School District.
+Let's Talk Brooklyn episode featuring former Treasurer Marti Ferian discussing the financial situation of the Brooklyn City School District.

 House Bill 136: Statewide Voucher Proposal Legislation